aws-samples/sample-enable-eks-auto-mode-using-github-actions/README.md

 Commit the new workflow file and push to your repository

 ### 4. Configuration
-- Update the git secrets for the repository:
+- Update the git secrets for your repository:
 ```bash
 gh auth login --web  #authenticate to your github account using web